mobilecoinfoundation/mcips/text/0037-minting.md

 The _Minting Configuration_, `MintConfigTx`, specifies the required information to declare the set of authorized signers:

 * Token ID: the token type to which this configuration applies
+* Nonce: random value to protect against replay attacks
+* Tombstone block: block index after which this transaction will be discarded by consensus, to prevent the transaction from being nominated indefinitely
+* The total amount that can be minted across all configurations included in the `MintConfigTx`
+* A list of configurations for this token id, each containing:
     * Signer set: the set of _N_ signers, `{A_i, A_{i+1}, ..., A_N}`
     * Threshold: the number, _M_, of signers required per `MintTx`
     * Mint limit: the total amount that can be minted in this configuration
-* Nonce: random value to protect against replay attacks
-* Tombstone block: block index after which this transaction will be discarded by consensus, to prevent the transaction from being nominated indefinitely
+* the Ed25519 multisig signature set, including the total _M_ signatures required for the _M-of-N_ threshold, specified by the governors configuration, previously signed by the Foundation minting trust root key.

 All of the values above are committed to the blockchain and will be used when verifying `MintTxs`.

-Consensus validator nodes perform consensus when a `MintConfigTx` is proposed via an admin endpoint on the nodes.
-This provides flexibility to the node operators and keeps the network resilient so that a quorum is reached to allow a new minting configuration, while ensuring liveness of the network, so that the network need not restart in order to change the minting configuration.
+Consensus validator nodes perform consensus when a `MintConfigTx` is proposed via a client RPC endpoint on the nodes.
+This provides flexibility to the minting governors and keeps the network resilient so that a quorum must be reached to allow a new minting configuration, while ensuring liveness of the network, so that the network need not restart in order to change the minting configuration.

-Consensus validator nodes use the latest minting configuration to validate `MintTxs`, and a node in catchup would use the latest `MintTx` it has seen.
+Consensus validator nodes use the latest minting configuration to validate `MintTxs`.

 * Note, however, that nodes in catchup mode do not participate in consensus.
 The network is already resilient to nodes in catchup, and the minting procedures are similarly resilient.